From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators as surrogates for the forward problem

 \subsubsection{Architecture and preliminary results}

-A fully connected neural network with four layers is considered for testing the PCANet.
-Other parameters, including the reduced dimension, are listed in \cref{tab:parameters}.
-First, the singular values of the input and output data are analyzed.
-This helps decide the dimension of reduced space so that accuracy is not significantly compromised.
-In \cref{fig:svd}, the plots of singular values for the input and output data show a rapid spectrum decay; the figure also shows the singular values at reduced dimensions for input and output data.
-The prediction and the performance of PCANet for the Poisson and linear elasticity problems are shown in \cref{fig:poissonCompareNOps} and \cref{fig:elasticityCompareNOps}, respectively.
-The notebooks \lstinline{PCANet-Poisson}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey25_v1/survey_work/problems/poisson/PCANet/training_and_testing.ipynb}} and \lstinline{PCANet-Linear Elasticity}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey25_v1/survey_work/problems/linear_elasticity/PCANet/training_and_testing.ipynb}} apply the PCANet to the two problems.
+A fully connected neural network with three layers is used to test PCANet.
+Other parameters, including the reduced dimensions, are listed in \cref{tab:parameters}.
+First, the singular values of the input and output data are analyzed in \cref{fig:svd} to identify reasonably small reduced dimensions without significantly compromising accuracy.
+For all three problems, both input and output data show a rapid decay of singular values.
+Since the input data exhibit a relatively slower decay, the reduced dimension for the input data is selected to be higher than that for the output data; see \cref{tab:parameters}.